 - 10 nouns

-You can even give them a reward when they finish, such as an extra ten minutes of screen time, or the ability to stay up ten extra minutes past bedtime.
+You can even reward them when they finish, such as an extra ten minutes of screen time or the ability to stay up ten extra minutes past bedtime.

 Here are even more word search ideas: